nokotamustang/PersonalPortfolio/README.md

 ## Freelance - Dark Wish - Game Designer/Developer - 2016 to 2018

 A game design project that combines my love of video games and my passion for programming.
+This project feature making an engine from scratch, using procedural generation for random levels, and a variety of monsters and bosses to fight against.
+The game is a 2D action-adventure game with a focus on exploration and combat, with a dark fantasy theme and a story-driven narrative.

 ![Dark Wish 1](./img/dw_1.jpg)